 They’d just gotten settled when they were to attend the formal opening of the new officers’ club.
-Another officer’s wife invited Doris to go to the town of Alpine to get formals for the dance.
-Doris’s was nearly the color of the aqua suit she’d been married in just a few months earlier.
+Another instructor’s wife invited Doris to go to the town of Alpine to get formals for the dance.
+Doris’s was nearly the color of the aqua suit she’d been married in a few months earlier.

 But with the war really ramping up in Europe and in the Pacific, the Air Corps tried to graduate as many pilots as they could.
 Warren worked long hours, especially when they had night-flying and cross-country trips.

 Doris wrote home for ration stamps her folks didn’t use, since they were tenant farmers and had plenty of food.
 Red stamps were for meat, butter, and cheese and didn’t last long.
 And they had expiration dates.

 Doris wrote to her brother Dale, then in combat in New Guinea, that she was expecting a baby, and that he was the first person in the family she’d told.

 A few days later, she learned that he was Missing in Action.